Why an Inverted Yield Curve Matters to You

 Currency in circulation was around $1,270 trillion when excess reserves peaked.
 Today, it is $1,672 trillion an increase of about $400 billion.
 When money goes up, reserves go down as banks exchange their reserves for currency.

-So, over the past four years while the Fed’s balance sheet remained the same reserves were falling by nearly $800 billion.
+So, over the past four years while the Fed’s balance sheet was increasing reserves were falling by nearly \$800 billion.
 Half of that drop happened because the banks and the public decided they want to hold more cash.
 The other half because by owning so many bonds the Fed transferred roughly $100 billion a year in interest to the government’s checking account as money moved from the bank account of the public to bank account of the government by way of bank reserves.

 What About the Fed Funds Rate?